Canada Graduate Scholarships-Master’s (CGS-M) Program

 To be eligible to apply, you must meet all of the following requirements:

-- be a Canadian citizen, a permanent resident of Canada, or NEW a Protected person under subsection 95(2) of the Immigration and Refugee Protection Act (Canada) as of the application deadline date;
+- Be a Canadian citizen, a permanent resident of Canada, or a Protected person under subsection 95(2) of the Immigration and Refugee Protection Act (Canada) as of the application deadline date.

 - Have completed, as of December 31, 2023:

-- either between 0 and 12 months of full-time studies (or full-time equivalent) in the program for which you are requesting funding**, which may be:
+- either between 0 and 12 months of full-time studies (or full-time equivalent) in the program for which you are requesting funding**, which may be one of the following:

 - a master’s program

 - a doctoral program that you are entering directly from a bachelor’s program without having ever been enrolled in a any graduate programs (direct-entry)

 - a combined master’s-doctoral program

 - a master’s program that will transition to an eligible doctoral program, either before or after award activation, with no master’s degree conferred (fast-track)

 - a master’s program for which the degree requirements will be completed before the end of the award, allowing the award to continue into an eligible doctoral program

-- either between 0 and 12 months of full-time studies (or full-time equivalent) in the program for which you are requesting funding**, which may be:
+- either between 0 and 12 months of full-time studies (or full-time equivalent) in the program for which you are requesting funding**, which may be one of the following:

-- have achieved a first-class average** (3.5 GPA or A- average at U of T), in each of the last two completed years of study (full-time equivalent).
-Note: At the University of Toronto, exceptions may be made for highly meritorious applicants who are just below the required minimum; and
+- Have achieved a first-class average** (3.5 GPA or A- average at U of T), in each of the last two completed years of study (full-time equivalent).
+Note: At the University of Toronto, exceptions may be made for highly meritorious applicants who are just below the required minimum.